Brexit and your policies

 Will my home policy be affected by Brexit?

-Please note that your home insurance policy with us will not be affected by Brexit.
+No, your home insurance policy with us will not be affected by Brexit.

 For regular news and updates, keep checking this page.